Death of Kenton Joel Carnegie: Death

 On 8 November, at 5:30 PM, Carnegie left, saying to geophysicist Chris Van Galder that he would return by 7:00 for supper.
 His bush pilot, Todd Svarckopf, warned him not to walk in the snow and invited him to play hockey in the airport's hangar instead, but Carnegie disregarded the warning.
 He went for a walk in the snow but did not return to the surveyor camp.
 At 7:30, a search was mounted.
 The camp's co-owner, Mark Eikel, drove out in a truck with Van Galder and Svarckopf searching for him.
 Carnegie's tracks were followed to the lakeshore.
 Upon noticing wolf tracks on the shore, the three searchers went back for a rifle before continuing.
 Carnegie's body was found a little further on, but there were no wolves in sight at that time.
 Using a flashlight, the body was viewed from about 10 m (32 ft), and many wolf tracks were visible around the body.
 Later, when the body was being recovered, two sets of eyes were seen glowing in the dark close by.
 In addition, party searchers heard a wolf pack howling in the camp's vicinity.

-Rosalie Tsannie-Burseth, the province's local coroner who had arranged the removal of Carnegie's body, gave a hypothetical reconstruction of what happened.
+Rosalie Tsannie-Burseth, the province's local coroner, who had arranged the removal of Carnegie's body, gave a hypothetical reconstruction of what happened.
 Her reconstruction was based on tracks of people and animals she observed near the site of the attack the day after the event occurred.
 She speculated that Carnegie had walked from the camp and by the time he was a kilometer away a wolf had begun following his tracks.
-One wolf stalked Carnegie from the forest and another wolf stalked him from the lake.
+One wolf stalked Carnegie from the forest and another stalked him from the lake.
 Boot prints in the snow showed that Carnegie quickened his pace as two more wolves approached him from the sides.
 The first apparent struggle occurred 2.2 metres (7 ft) from where the chase began.
 Four more scuffle sites were found leading to where his body was discovered.
 Tsannie-Burseth believed that Carnegie probably fought hard before finally succumbing.

 Before Carnegie's death, there had been at least one verified case of a fatal wolf attack on a person in North America, namely Canada, where Patricia Wyman died on 18 April 1996.
 In contrast, more than 300 occurrences of black bears behaving aggressively toward humans have been documented in the province, including three fatal attacks.
 The main evidence against a bear attack was that Carnegie's body was surrounded by the tracks of wolves, while no bear tracks were found near his body.

 Carnegie's interment was at Thornton Cemetery in Oshawa, Ontario.